countableSet/document-imaging/README.md

 Now that you have document-imaging installed on your system.
 It's time to step the metadata configuration.

+1. See the `-h` flag for usage information
+2. Usage the `-a "Your Name"` flag to configure author information
-1. Create the metadata file in `$HOME/.config/document-imaging/metadata.json`
+  - This creates the metadata file in `$HOME/.config/document-imaging/metadata.json` or in the snap case `$SNAP_USER_DATA/.config/document-imaging/metadata.json`
-2. The content should include the author information in json format; `{ author: "user" }`
+  - The content should include the author information in json format; `{ author: "user" }`

 ## Development Requirements